SDG 1 - Strategic Initiatives

 We also have an Institutional Special Bursary Program to help students from low-income families participate in post-secondary education on a part-time basis.

-Low-income Country Support
+Low-Income Country Support

 Financial Supports